Brooklyn (Vic.)

 Brooklyn is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Brooklyn has a high level of cultural diversity, with 38.2% of its population born overseas and 35.2% speaking a language other than English at home.
-Christianity is the main religion in Brooklyn, making up 42.2% of people.
-Islam is overrepresented in Brooklyn compared to Greater Melbourne, comprising 7.7% of the population.
+Brooklyn's population shows high cultural diversity, with 38.2% born overseas and 35.2% speaking a language other than English at home.
+Christianity is the predominant religion in Brooklyn, accounting for 42.2% of its population.
+Islam is notably overrepresented in Brooklyn compared to Greater Melbourne, with 7.7% versus 5.6%.

 Frequently Asked Questions - Diversity